 Some years ago, Sheryl Sandberg’s Lean In Editor, Jessica Bennett, invited applications for an “unpaid intern” with a description of the desired skill set and expectations in terms of the intern’s availability.
 The request was a stark demonstration of how questionable values can destroy trust.

-The response was immediate, with the majority of responders expressing “disgust” at the decision to attempt to get unpaid help, while Lean In’s purpose of promoting and fostering equality in the workplace, appeared to be compromised.
-To make matters worse, it seemed, Sheryl Sandberg’s widely reported sale of $91 Million Worth Of Facebook Stock suggested the founder of the organisation was not short of a bob or two.
-Some brave responders disagreed and suggested the opportunity to gain the experience Lean In could offer would so benefit the intern that to work for free was a “gift”.
+The response was immediate, with most responders expressing “disgust” at the decision to attempt to get unpaid help.
+At the same time, Lean In’s purpose of promoting and fostering equality in the workplace appeared to be compromised.
+To make matters worse, it seemed, Sheryl Sandberg’s widely reported sale of $91 Million Worth Of Facebook Stock suggested the organisation’s founder was not short of a bob or two.
+Some brave responders disagreed and suggested the opportunity to gain the experience Lean In could offer would benefit the intern that working for free was a “gift”.

 When this post first went live, Sheryl Sandberg had yet to respond.
 The Los Angeles Times had published a short statement from Lean In.
 “Andrea Saul, a spokeswoman for Lean In, said in a statement.
 “LeanIn.Org, like many nonprofits, has enjoyed the participation of part-time volunteers to help us advance our education and peer support programs.”
 Whatever the intention behind the Facebook status, the announcement not only caused readers to question Lean In’s organisational values.
 It demonstrated how different perspectives and views take on a life of their own.
 The announcement called into question the values of the leader.

 The problem with values at work is that actions always speak louder than words.
 Leaders who say one thing while doing another are simply creating an environment of distrust and division.
 Care needs to be taken that all actions are aligned to fundamental values.
-This is true not only when public announcements take place, but when internal decisions are being taken.
-Every action is conveyed out, and a note will be taken, whether the leader likes it or not.
+This is true not only when public announcements take place but when internal decisions are being taken.
+Every action is conveyed out, and observers will note whether the leader likes it or not.

-No communication lets everyone make up their own minds
+No communication lets everyone make up their minds

-For Lean In, there may be a number of valid explanations for calling to recruit unpaid people to work for the organisation, but lack of clarification or communication is allowing people to simply make up their own minds.
-At best, this is a badly worded gaffe.
-At worst, it demonstrates a lack of commitment to organisational values and, therefore, calls into question the effectiveness of the aims of the organisation.
-When leaders make mistakes, there are going to be times when they either communicate inadequately or simply make a wrong call.
+For Lean In, there may have been several valid explanations for calling to recruit unpaid people to work for the organisation.
+Still, lack of clarification or communication is allowing people to make up their minds.
+At best, this is a poorly worded gaffe.
+At worst, it demonstrates a lack of commitment to organisational values and, therefore, calls into question the effectiveness of the organisation’s aims.
+When leaders make mistakes, there will be times when they either communicate inadequately or make a wrong call.